AntonioRedondo/AnotherMonitor/README.md

 These all dependencies are already included and configured on the Gradle files.

+## Known issues

+[Issue#1](https://github.com/AntonioRedondo/AnotherMonitor/issues/1): On some devices the graph is not shown.

 ## Contribute!

 If you have an awesome pull request no matter whether it's a big or small change, send it over!
 Your link to your GitHub account will be added below.